 Helene was our tour guide.
 She is a great connoisseur of the beauties of Florence.
 With enthusiasm and competence, she led our group of five that included me and two nice couples from the US.
-Michelangelo the Genius and its troubled life deserves to be told and listened to with the greatest care and attention.
+Michelangelo the Genius and his troubled life deserves to be told and listened to with the greatest care and attention.

-The small number of participants is one of the strong points of Context tours.
+The small number of participants is one of the strong points of Context Tours.
 It is easier to find a good feeling between visitors and tour leaders and to enjoy the visit at its best.

 The price of the tour includes the guide and the entrance ticket to the Accademia Gallery.
 Instead, it does not include the entrance tickets to Casa Buonarroti and Bargello Museum.